damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * Create wireframes/mockups/clickable deliverables to show the transitions and interactions of new features
 * Collaborate with the team to improve the interface of GitLab
 * With developers, create ways to improve flows
-* Conduct and manage user testing
+* Conduct and manage user testing/research
-* Use and create the latest UI/UX techniques, prototyping with tools or HTML/CSS, user testing, user flow.
+* Utilize the latest UI/UX techniques, prototype with tools or HTML/CSS, and produce user flows.

 ## Tools